mkeke/2021-slide-puzzle/readme.md

 Let's go!

-Setting up the codebase, based on experience from the games I've made recently. conf defines the configurable values in the game, such as the default starting grid (4, meaning 4x4).
-Conf also defines the white space on either side of the board.
-This is needed to calculate the correct board and layout size in the next step.
+Setting up the codebase, based on experience from the games I've made recently.
+Identifying the different objects I want to use, somewhat organized by purpose.
+Such as `conf{}` wich holds all configurable "magic numbers" in the game.
+For instance the default starting grid (4, meaning a 4x4 grid).

-The DOM element `.fullscreen` takes the entire screen.
-Some reset/normalize CSS is applied to the outer containers to avoid otherwise helpful browser features (such as pull-down to refresh).
-The size and position of `ratio` is calculated based on `state.grid` (the current grid size), `conf.hSpace` and `conf.vSpace`.
+The outer DOM elements `.fullscreen` and `.ratio` have some reset/normalize CSS rules applied to them, to avoid otherwise helpful browser features (such as pull-down to refresh).
+Features that are only annoying in a game context.
+The size and position of `ratio` is calculated based on `state.grid` (the current grid size) and different space values defined in `conf{}`.

 The board flows inside the ratio container.
-I calculate the width and height of the board and set is as a runtime style.
-Another approach would be to use padding-bottom as ratio for the board, but in this case the browser renders the board slightly higher than the width.
-This is because I have box-sizing: content-box and a 2px border on the element.
-With a tile size of 100px, the board is 404x408 when using that technique.
-I survived the browser wars so this is no biggie. :-p
+On each screen resize, the width and height of the board are calculated.
+The values are set in a runtime style element on the page.

 I ensure that each tile in the grid has an absolute integer value.
-No percentages thanks!
-I have explained this thoroughly in another repo.
-The point is to reduce the possibility of glitches and inaccuracies caused by the different browsers rounding functions.
+Avoiding percentages, to reduce the possibility of glitches and inaccuracies caused by the different browsers rounding functions.

 <img src="screenshots/04-skeleton.png" />